 - Step 2:

 Draw in your chin slightly and gently pull your belly button inward to engage your abdominals.
-You should feel the tension in your abdomen.
+You should feel abdominal pressure.

 - Step 3:

 Use your abs to curl up so that your shoulder blades are off the floor.
-Pause at the top and slowly lower your torso to the starting position.
+Pause at the top of the movement and slowly lower back to the starting position.
 Repeat for 10-15 repetitions.

 2. Bicycle Crunch

 - Lie faceup with your lower back pressed to the mat.
-Contract your ab muscles by pulling your navel in.
+Contract your ab muscles by pulling your navel in towards your spine.
 Place your hands behind your head, but don’t lace your fingers.

 - Bring your knees in towards your chest and lift your shoulder blades off the mat.
 Be sure not to pull your neck or head.

 - In one motion, straighten your right leg out while turning your upper body to the left, bringing your right elbow towards the left knee.
-Make sure your rib cage is moving, not just your elbows.
+Make sure your rib cage is moving, not just your shoulders and arms.

 - Go through a bicycle pedal motion, slowly at first.
-Alternately touching your elbow with the opposite knee as you twist back and forth.
-Do 12 reps per side.
+Do 12 repetitions per side.

-- Lie face-up with your arms out to the sides, making a T with your body.
+- Lie face-up in a neutral position with your arms out to the sides, making a T with your body.

-- Sit up and lift your right leg.
-Twist to bring your left hand to your right toes.
+- Contract your abdominals, and lift your right leg while twisting to bring the fingertips of your left hand to your right toes.
 Return with control and repeat on the other side.
 Do 12 repetitions on each side.

 5. Crunch Clap

 - Lie face-up with your knees bent.
-Curl the shoulders towards the pelvis and lift your torso up.
+Brace your core muscles and curl your shoulders towards your pelvis as you rise.
 Bring one leg up and clap your hands underneath the raised leg.

-- Bring back the leg and repeat on the other side.
-Continue alternating for 12 reps per side.
+- Lower your leg and repeat on the other side.
+Continue alternating for 12 repetitions per side.

 6. Side V-Crunch

-- In one motion, lift your left leg off the ground and raise your torso towards your left leg to create a V shape.
+- In one motion, lift your left leg off the ground and raising your left shoulder and upper body towards your leg to create a V shape.

 - Pause then return.
-Repeat 10 reps and switch sides.
+Repeat ten times and switch sides.

 7. Reverse Crunch

-- Lie face-up with your hands on the floor. contract your abs.
-Lift both legs up with your knees bent.
+- Lie face-up with your hands on the floor.
+Contract your abs while lifting both legs up with your knees bent.
 Keep your low back on the floor.

 - Use your lower abs to slowly curl the hips off the mat and into your chest.
 Slowly return to the starting position and repeat 12 times.